jdittrich/userNeedResearchBook/text/findPeople.md

 (Your participants may be called your »sample«, in contrast to all those who could be possibly be participants, the »population«.
  So a sample – some users – is a part of the population – all possible users)

-## Who are possible participants?

-If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
-The student’s motivation is probably writing final term papers and the professors would like to write journal papers.
-This is a possible difference.
-But as long as you aware of it, you are probably fine.
-But if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble (if you find elderly people who enjoy skating, go for it).

-## Make compromises, if needed

-Especially if you are on your own, you may need to compromise and do research with participants that don't match your intended users exactly.
-When doing this, keep in mind to check for similarity of tasks, problems and motivations.
-These checks don't ensure that the participants are exactly the ones who may use your final product.
-But you can be rather sure that they can tell you something that is of interest for you.
-If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
-The student’s motivation is probably writing final term papers and the professors would like to write journal papers.
-This is a possible difference.
-But as long as you aware of it, you can still get a lot of value of the research.

 ## How can I find participants?